 - The largest families in this phylum are the Orchidaceae (family of orchids), Asteraceae (family of daisies), and Fabaceae (family of legumes).

 - Despite their diversity, this phylum is united by several distinguishing characteristics:

 - The oldest known angiosperms were a group of plants known as the magnoliids, which are composed of small inconspicuous flowering plants.
 Scientists think that this group gave rise to the monocots and eudicots.

-- Because of their many types, angiosperms offer a wide variety of uses for animals, especially humans.
-Most angiosperms are good sources of food, medicine, clothing fibers, and wood.
+- Because of their many types, angiosperms offer various uses for animals, especially humans.
+Most angiosperms are good food, medicine, clothing fibers, and wood sources.
 Check out 25 most beautiful purple flowers and their classifications.

 Did you find this way of classifying plants effective?
 Are there any other ways you might have classified the types of plants?